 Today in the UK we have over-farmed our land, growing crops year after year, devastating the soil health.
 The latest projections suggest we only have 45 harvests left if we keep farming crops as we have done for years.
 This practice is based on a multi-billion industry of chemicals: fertilisers, herbicides, pesticides, soil conditioners, suppressants etc.

-There is an ancient way of growing crops using charcoal in the soil to regenerate the soil biodiversity and in turn boost plant growth.
-Taking soil samples from the Amazon rainforest and using carbon dating has revealed the ancient civilisations deliberately added charcoal to their soil, and this soil is unbelievably fertile and rich.
+Researchers took soil samples from the Amazon rainforest and using carbon dating revealed the ancient civilisations deliberately added charcoal to their soil, and this soil was found to be unbelievably fertile and rich.

-Charcoal has a giant surface area, it’s incredibly porous and these pores are negatively charged.
+Biochar has a giant surface area, it’s incredibly porous and these pores are negatively charged.
 They attract water and nutrients, which in turn attracts microbes.
-The charcoal turns into a microbe hotel, and the diversity of the microbes in the soil blooms.
+The biochar turns into a microbe hotel, and the diversity of the microbes in the soil blooms.
 As the microbes grow they produce essential nutrients for the plants to grow.

 The massive problem with today’s practice, is using chemical pesticides and herbicides on our soil kills the nutrient-making microbes.
 And we then add more chemicals to replace the nutrients we have lost.
 It’s a vicious cycle which we need to completely reform.